iemilov/caafs-platform/README.md

 **Step 5 Create container telemetry** - create container for storing of all sensor data coming from the objects/devices

-In order to simplify the future work with the devices it is recommended to use the azure storage explorer: https://azure.microsoft.com/en-us/features/storage-explorer/
+In order to simplify the future work with the storage accounts it is recommended to use the azure storage explorer: https://azure.microsoft.com/en-us/features/storage-explorer/